apt2tell/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Bookstore App
 In this project, I built a React-Redux API based Bookstore.
-This allows users to add and delete books frogm the API.
+This allows users to add and delete books from the API.
 I styled the App using Zeplin as a collaboration tool.